epikswagmaster/pt-info/README.md

-I'm very big on not wanting my skins copied but I'm also aware that most people subtly copy parts of other people's outfits anyway. if you're one of these people who are going to do it anyways, all I ask is that you please do not take more than one thing from my skin, for example the hairstyle (if I made it myself using multiple items). if I feel copied at any capacity I may permanently hide you to protect my creative peace and prevent you from potentially copying my other skins.
+I'm very big on not wanting my skins copied but I'm also aware that most people subtly copy parts of other people's outfits anyway. if you're one of these people who are going to do it anyways, all I ask is that you please do not take more than one thing from my skin, for example the hairstyle (if I made it myself using multiple items). if I feel copied at any capacity I may permanently hide you to protect my creative peace, and prevent you from potentially copying my other skins.
-One of my skin ideas became a somewhat common "trend", which prompted me to leave ponytowns for a bit. please ask before using my ideas!
+One of my vampire skin ideas became a somewhat common "trend", which prompted me to leave ponytowns for a bit. please ask before using my ideas! many features I create belong to my original characters!

 <p align="center"> less important